swiss-seismological-service/scrtdd/README.md

 scmag         LOCATION,RELOCATION, ...             ...
 ```

+### 2.5 Periodic update of the background catalog

+It is useful to periodically update the background catalog to include the events that happened in a region since last time the background catalog was relocated.
+It might come in handy [this script](/data/scripts/generate-catalog.sh), that can be easily adapted to the specific use case.

 ## 3. Cross-correlation

 Good cross-correlation results are needed to achieve high resolution double-difference observations, which in turn results in high quality relocations.